Hawthorne, California

-Hawthorne is a city in southwestern Los Angeles County, California.
+Hawthorne is a city in southwestern Los Angeles County, California, United States.
 It is part of a seventeen-city subregion of the Los Angeles metropolitan area commonly known as the South Bay.
 As of the 2020 US census, Hawthorne had a population of 88,083.

+Hawthorne is known as the home of The Beach Boys.

 History

 Hawthorne was originally part of Rancho Sausal Redondo, granted in 1837 to Antonio Ygnacio Ávila, of the prominent Ávila family of California.

+The Tongva tribe of Native Americans first lived in the area.

 Hawthorne was once part of the Rancho Sausal Redondo (Round Willow-grove Ranch) of the 22458 acre Mexican land grant in present-day Los Angeles County, California given in 1837 to Antonio Ygnacio Ávila by Juan Alvarado the Mexican Governments Governor of Alta California.
 Rancho Sausal Redondo covered the area that now includes Playa Del Rey, El Segundo, Manhattan Beach, Lawndale, Hermosa Beach, Inglewood, Hawthorne, and Redondo Beach.

 Hawthorne was founded in 1905 as the "Hawthorne Improvement Company" by real estate developers B.L.
 Harding and H.D.
 Lombard.
 Harding's daughter shared her birthday—July 4, American Independence Day—with New England author Nathaniel Hawthorne, and a decision was made to name the small village after him.

 Hawthorne was once a "whites only" settlement, commonly called a sundown town.
 During the 1930s, signs warned African-Americans to be out of Hawthorne by sundown.